truenas/documentation/content/SCALE/SCALETutorials/Network/Interfaces/SettingUpStaticIPs.md

 Command line knowledge and physical access to the TrueNAS system are often required to fix misconfigured network settings.
 {{< /hint >}}

+## DHCP or Static IP?

+By default, during installation, TrueNAS SCALE configures the primary network interface for Dynamic Host Configuration Protocol (DHCP) IP address management.
+However, some administrators might choose to assign a static IP address to the primary network interface.
+This choice may be made if TrueNAS is deployed on a system that does not allow DHCP for security, stability, or other reasons.

+In all deployments, only one interface can be set up for DHCP, which is typically the primary network interface configured during the installation process.
+Any additional interfaces must be manually configured with one or more static IP addresses.

 ## One Static IP Address or Multiple Aliases?

 {{< include file="/_includes/AliasOrStaticIP.md" type="page" >}}